Facebook Ads manager is one of the most advanced online advertising tools for businesses across the world.

 - Edit the destination (i.e. the Facebook Page where your ad is coming from)

 - Edit the creatives of the ad (image, text, link, Call-To-Action)

 How to use Facebook Audience insights

-The Facebook audience is one of the most advance audience tools in the advertising industry.
-It’s literally build to provide the advertiser with the detailed and most precise audience for effective ad targeting.
+The Facebook audience is one of the most advanced audience tools in the advertising industry.
+It’s literally built to provide the advertiser with the most detailed and precise audience for effective ad targeting.

-Let’s take a look at Various types of Facebook Audience you can create and use for your Facebook Ad campaigns.
+Let’s take a look at Various types of Facebook audiences you can create and use for your Facebook Ad campaigns.